smartcar/python-sdk/README.md

 The [Smartcar API](https://smartcar.com/docs) lets you read vehicle data (location, odometer) and send commands to vehicles (lock, unlock) to connected vehicles using HTTP requests.

-To make requests to a vehicle  web or mobile application, the end user must connect their vehicle using [Smartcar's authorization flow](https://smartcar.com/docs/api#authorization).
+To make requests to a vehicle a web or mobile application, the end user must connect their vehicle using [Smartcar's authorization flow](https://smartcar.com/docs/api#authorization).

 Before integrating with Python SDK, you'll need to register an application in the [Smartcar Developer portal](https://dashboard.smartcar.com).
 Once you have registered an application, you will have a Client ID and Client Secret, which will allow you to authorize users.